 Overpacker Or Underpacker?

-Packing for a holiday, let alone a long-term travelling experience can be tricky.
+Packing for a holiday, let alone a long-term travelling experience, can be tricky.
 Everyone has their must-haves or should-haves.
-I’ll tell you what I packed to travel to New Zealand for a year (which turned into two-and-a-half years of travelling) and give you tips on the things I wish I had known beforehand to pack for this long-term travelling experience.
+I’ll tell you what I packed to travel to New Zealand for a year (which turned into two-and-a-half years of travelling) on a Working Holiday Visa and give you tips on the things I wish I had known beforehand to pack for this long-term travelling experience.

 In this blog, I’ll guide you on utilising your current belongings, determining essential items to own, and optimising your resources for efficient packing.
 Preparing for long-term travel may seem daunting, but packing for extended journeys is more straightforward than it looks, and I’ll elaborate on why.